appohfaiths/taskfoundry/README.md

 create-task --detailed

 # Output as JSON with detailed description
-create-task --output json --detailed
+create-task --detailed --output json

-# Use OpenAI engine
+# Use with a specific engine
-create-task --engine openai
+create-task --engine groq

 # Use a local model
 create-task --engine local

+# Output a detailed markdown tasks using groq
+create-task --staged --engine groq --detailed --output markdown

 # Save to file
 create-task --file task.md